Coming soon: PolitiFact California

-The partnership will launch in the summer of 2015, just in time for the 2016 political season, at www.politifact.com/california.
+The partnership will launch in 2015, just in time for the 2016 political season, at www.politifact.com/california.

 PolitiFact California reports will be distributed to more than 30 radio stations in and near California, reaching 3.2 million listeners each week through the Capital Public Radio Network.